apache/tvm/docs/dev/index.rst

    TVM Architecture Diagram

+The above figure shows the major logical components in the project.
+Please read the following sections for information about the components and their relations.

 tvm/support
 -----------
 The support module contains the most common utilities for the infrastructure, such as generic arena allocator, socket, and logging.